antononcube/MathematicaForPrediction/MarkdownDocuments/Applying-AI-and-ML-to-finance-and-technology.md

 This is of course a long and fruitful topic.

-Here -- and during the panel session -- I want to concentrate of what kind of thinking processes generate those misconceptions.
+Here -- and during the panel session -- I want to concentrate on what kind of thinking processes generate those misconceptions.
 (Obviously this is a less laborious task than enumerating and discussing the different concrete misconceptions.)

 #### Weak AI